aegisbigdata/aegis-harvester/importer/README.md

     {url}/upload

 containing multipart/form-data with key-url pairs containing the data shown in the table below.
-All values are mandatory, except user and password.
+All values are mandatory, except hopsUserName and hopsPassword.

 |Key|Description|
 |:--- |:---|